SumiTomohiko/Yog/doc/tutorial.rst

   # coding: EUC-JP

 The interpreter accepts the encoding of ``EUC-JP``, ``Shift-JIS`` and ``UTF-8``.
-Leading charactors and trailing charactors are allowed in this comment.
+Leading characters and trailing characters are allowed in this comment.
 And you can use "``=``" in place of "``:``".
 So the folowing two examples are llegal::